cvedix/yolo_trt_sdk/README.md

 ### Integrate the SDK into your app
 - Include: `#include <yolov8/yolov8.hpp>` (legacy compatible: `#include "yolov8.h"`)
 - Link target: `YoloV8_TRT` (alias: `yolov8::sdk`)
+- For C environments or to avoid propagating TensorRT/OpenCV build flags, link against the optional `yolo_trt_bridge` shared library and include `yolo_trt_bridge.h`.
+The bridge wraps the C++ API behind `extern "C"` and only requires a callback to consume detections.

 Minimal example: